Bhupesh08/AlgoVisualizer/README.md

-Implemented the Visualization of important path finding algorithms like bfs and dfs using HTML, CSS and JavaScript.
+Implemented the Visualization of important searching algorithms like bfs and dfs using HTML, CSS and JavaScript.